junting-huang/ds4a_project/README.md

 This notebook is the first version of eda, developed by kasole nyembo.

 * knn_imputation.ipynb </br>
-This notebook is the first implementation of knn imputation, which did not end up being used.
+This notebook is the first implementation of knn imputation.

 * regression_model.ipynb </br>
 This notebook is the main file for predictive modeling.
 In addition to model selection/optimization, it also contains correlation matrix and pca biplot for the eda.